vatpac-technology/sops/docs/terminal/amberleyoakey.md

 ### OK TCU
 #### Restricted Areas
-By Default OK TCU owns all of the R625 Restricted Areas, detailed below:
+By Default OK APP owns all of the R625 Restricted Areas, detailed below:

 - R654A (`SFC`-`A065`)
 - R6545B (`SFC`-`A065`)